 - Show your driver’s license and registration to the other driver and police officer.

-- Forward a written report of the accident to the commission within 10 days of the accident unless a law enforcement officer provides the report.
+- Forward a written report of the accident to the commission within 10 days of the accident unless a law enforcement officer

 - The written report must contain details about the accident, including the following: